NuPrime AGM STA stereo power amplifier

 Review samples provided by Dimex

-Retail Price: 1.595 euro
+Retail Price AMG STA: 1.595 euro

 Regular readers will know that I have very good experience with NuPrime amplifiers.
 After years of use with all sorts of speakers and countless comparisons with other amplifiers, I still feel that the ST-10 stereo amp with its proprietary Class-D technique offers a unique proposition and amazing value for money.
 It’s not without reason that I still use it even in the context of equipment costing tenfold.

-Of course, at 1.595 euros, it is not going to outperform state-of-the-art, high-end products, but in certain important aspects it equals some of them and in other aspects, it comes far closer than it should when considering its modest cost.
+Of course, at 1.595 euros, it was not going to outperform state-of-the-art, high-end products, but in certain important aspects it equals some of them and in other aspects, it comes far closer than it should when considering its modest cost.
 At the exact double rate of 3.190 euros, the ST-10M mono versions retain all of what makes the stereo model such a great amp while addressing the main areas in which the stereo model falls short in my opinion: treble refinement and overall resolution.

 Up for review here is another NuPrime amplifier but, this time, one with an enhanced working principle: the AMG STA that offers a different sonic perspective and costs exactly the same as the ST-10.